Aider-AI/aider/docs/benchmarks.md

 to specify a bunch of specific diffs".

-Having a reliable way for GPT to read/modify/write source files is critical to efficiently coding with GPT within an existing codebase.
+Having a reliable way for GPT to read/modify/write source files is critical to using GPT to code within an existing codebase.

 To measure the impact of changes to the edit format,
 I created a code editing benchmark based on the